• Release History

 Figure 2: DCP License Server Overview

-If you press the [User Count Info] button, an overview is displayed, where you can see five sections:
+When you press the User Count Info button, an overview is displayed, where you may see some of the following sections depending on your service:

 ❶ Summary: Displays basic information.